 - Applications for Early Start Kindergarten are open to children who are three (3) years of age in the year prior to attending kindergarten.
 Further information is available at the Department of Education and Training website.

 - Applications for the initial allocation of places close on 31 August.

 - Only registrations made on the current Pre-Kindergarten Central Registration form will be accepted.
 Parents/Guardians should indicate their first choice of Pre-Kindergarten.

 Registration forms are only valid after being date stamped or verified by the Central Registration Officer at the Council Office, 90 Welsford Street, Shepparton.

 You will receive a letter or email stating that the Central Registration Officer has received your enrolment form.
 This is not a ‘Letter of Offer’.

-- Parents will receive a “Letter of Offer” by 1 November.
-If the confirmation to accept the place is not received by the notified date, the place will be offered to the next child on the pre-kindergarten waiting list based on applications received prior to 30 September and access criteria.
+- Parents will be notified by the Kindergarten or Pre-Kindergarten of successful placement by 14 September in the year of application.
+If confirmation to accept the place is not received by the kindergarten by the due date, the place will be offered to the next child on that kindergarten service's waiting list, based on applications received prior to 31 August and access criteria.

-- Where vacancies occur after 30 September at a Pre-Kindergarten, a place is offered to the first child on that services waiting list, based on the priority of access criteria.
+- After 31 August, where vacancies occur at a service, a place is offered to the first child on that kindergarten’s waiting list, based on the priority of access criteria after 31 August.

 - Under the legislation ‘No Jab, No Play’ your child needs to be fully immunised for their age.
 You are required to provide to the kindergarten on enrolment a copy of your child’s most recent Immunisation History Statement from the Australian Immunisation Register (AIR), which shows that your child is up to date with their immunisations.